vscosta/yap/Logtalk/README.txt

 10. CITATIONS

-If you want to cite Logtalk in your publications, please consult the file "BIBLIOGRAPHY.bib" for bibliographic references in BibTeX format.
+If you find Logtalk useful, please include a citation on your publications.
+Consult the file "BIBLIOGRAPHY.bib" for bibliographic references in BibTeX format (the Logtalk technical report published on 2000 or the 2003 PhD thesis on Logtalk are good choices).

 11. CONTRIBUTIONS